 Growing your mealworms isn’t expensive; you have to know how to go about it.
 Mealworms don’t require too much space or water and can be bred anywhere.
 The first step in farming your mealworms is to get a container with a lid.
 After, clean and dry the container thoroughly.
 Get the required feed and get the mealworms.
 The more you feed the mealworms, the more they multiply.

 5 Other Healthy Foods to Give Your Chickens

 Asides from mealworms, there are other healthy foods you can give your chickens.
 Always ensure that you give your chickens suitable feed and treats in the right proportion as the quality of their food directly affects their health.

 Eggshells are excellent sources of calcium, and chickens need calcium to produce healthy eggs.
 Instead of disposing of their eggshells, you can grind them and mix them with their diet.
-It has no negative effect, but you shouldn’t rely on this as their only source of calcium.
-You have to feed them other foods today.
+It has no negative effect, but you shouldn’t rely on this as their only source of calcium. ou have to feed them other foods as well.

 Greens and vegetables

 Greens and vegetables such as lettuce, kale, turnips, onions, carrots, etc., are excellent sources of nutrients for chickens.
 You can buy them regularly from the store or grow them in your house.
 These foods are enriched with vitamins that provide energy and warmth, especially during cold seasons.